 Working with QC Makeup Academy has been a highlight of my career.
 The power of the feel-good factor has always fascinated me.
 And being on the team at QC has allowed me the opportunity to share the knowledge I have acquired with people who are eager learn, and ready to put their mark on the industry.

-But getting more education in a field you have experience in can have as many negatives as it does positives.
-I gave her a key piece of advice; watch the videos as if you are a beginner.
+But getting more education in a field where you already have experience can present as many negatives as it does positives.
+I gave her a key piece of advice: watch the videos as if you are a beginner.
 If you were taught well and learned great techniques, this course will allow you to improve upon them.
-But, if you have bad habits that were learned from teachers who were not well-trained, this program can be a great way to break them.
+But if you have bad habits that were learned from teachers who were not well-trained, this program can be a great way to break them.

 In each of their very different cases, they demonstrated how to create a positive change and advance themselves toward their goals.
 If you are great, strive to be better.
-If you need improvement, strive to be better.
-Each day, with a little practice and a lot of belief, you will get a little closer to your goal.
+If you need improvement, strive to do better.
+Each day, with a little practice and a lot of belief, you will get that much closer to your goal!